wtsi-hgi/shepherd/README.md

 The list of `transformations` for each part of the route is optional and the value for their options can be templated using Jinja2 syntax.
-All variables used in the route will be passed in from the environment and command line (with the latter taking precedence).
+All variables used in the route will be passed in at runtime and _must_ be specified.

 For example, the following named route: